Lead-based paint in the United States: Real estate maintenance and renovation

 Humans can be poisoned during unsafe renovations or repainting jobs on housing that has lead paint.
-Therefore, homeowners are encouraged to carefully stabilize any deteriorated (peeling, chipping, cracking, etc.) paint in a lead-safe manner.
+Therefore, deteriorating (peeling, chipping, cracking, etc.) paint should be stabilized in a lead-safe manner.
 More than 250,000 children in the United States have significantly harmful levels of lead in their bodies.
 There is no safe level of exposure.

 Dry sanding, dry scraping, removing paint by torching and burning, the use of heat guns over 1100°F, and machine-sanding or grinding without a HEPA filtered dust collection system or a HEPA-filtered vacuum are all prohibited by the United States Department of Housing and Urban Development (HUD) as methods of removing lead-based-paint.
 HUD prohibits these methods because they have been proven to create significant levels of lead dust during remodeling, renovation and painting.
 The use of these methods should be avoided because they significantly increase the chance to become lead poisoned.

 Paint strippers are also often used to remove lead-based-paint from walls.
 There are specialized paint strippers for use with lead paint which render lead non-hazardous decreasing the risks associated with lead paint removal.

 HUD requires a dust test for "clearance" at the end of any remodeling or repainting job be performed by a third-party professional who is independent of the entity performing the work.

 Lead evaluations of paint are usually performed by a field testing method known as X-Ray fluorescence (XRF) using equipment which can effectively detect lead.
 XRF is the preferred method because it is not destructive and a reading is usually obtained in about 4–8 seconds with a 95% accuracy at the 2-sigma level.

 Instruments of this sort have an inconclusive range, and when a reading falls in this range (range is different for each instrument and model), a paint chip may be taken and sent for laboratory analysis.
 Testing for lead in dust, water, and air also require laboratory analysis.
 Although there are commercially available lead test kits, they are not reliable and are not authorized by HUD for the use of determining if a property is lead-based-paint free.

 The home's year of construction can be a clue as to the likelihood that lead is present in its paint.
 As of April 2011, 87% of homes built before 1940 contain at least some lead paint, homes built between 1940 and 1960 have a 69% chance of containing such paint, homes built between 1960 and 1978 have a 24% chance of containing lead paint, while homes built after 1978 are unlikely to have lead-based paint.
 The U.S. Department of Housing and Urban Development's Office of Healthy Homes and Lead Hazard Control performs regular studies of housing-based health hazards in the U.S.